Mirinth/SELibrary/git tutorial.md

 Branching is similar to copying the whole project and working on the copy.
 This is useful because it lets you make changes to the copy without worrying that you'll break the original.
-We'll make a branch of the main repository so we don't break everyone else's work while we're learning.
+We'll use a tutorial branch so we don't break everyone else's work while we're learning.

-To make a new branch, click the `master V` (master, down arrow) button at the top left of the middle panel of the GNC.
-Type in a name for the new branch -- like `tutorial` -- and either click its name in the dropdown list or click the `Create New` button to make it.

-The GNC will make and switch to a new branch that you can safely experiment with.
+To use the tutorial branch, click the `master V` (master, down arrow) button at the top left of the middle panel of the GNC and click on the `tutorial` branch.
+The GNC will switch to the tutorial branch, which you can safely experiment with.

 ## Making and reviewing changes